VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

   - Toast will do nearly anything for Ghost \[9:22 - *Medieval Mod*]
   - He bought Ghost a camera for his birthday \[1:22 - *Yoshi Nintendo Mod*]
   - Toast normally tells Ghost a bedtime story about "the 16 elephants but one of them was a tiger;" there's no death in the original story; the original story is beautiful \[9:29 - *Gravity Falls Dipper*]
+  - Toast has seen Ghost from the future a lot \[2:25:35 - *5th Anniversary Livestream*]
   - He reads Ghost bedtime stories \[4:43 - *Playable Animatronics 17*]
   - Ghost is thankful for his partner Johnny Toast, Toast is thankful for himself and Ghost \("it's a whole thing" -Ghost) [20:01 - *Acachalla's Thanksgiving (2019)*]
   - \[2:23 - *Johnny Ghost Meets Freddy the Dinosaur*] Toast taught Ghost some helpful tips for when he's stressed: